membrane/api-gateway/distribution/examples/security/api-key/apikey-openapi/README.md

       <spring:property name="location" value="./demo-keys.txt" />
   </spring:bean>
   ```
-  This configures a Spring Bean which provides the API keys and associated scopes from the specified file `./demo-keys.txt` to all apiKeys plugins.
+  This configures a Spring Bean which provides the keys and associated scopes from the file `./demo-keys.txt` to all apiKeys plugins.

 - **Demo Keys File (`demo-keys.txt`):**

-  This file contains the actual API keys along with their associated scopes.
+  This file contains the API keys along with their associated scopes.
   ```
   # Simple key without any scope
   111